BillerPlay/BillerPlay/README.md

 🏅 Honor Roll — Top 5% Worldwide on the American Mathematics Competition 8 (AMC 8)

-💻 Developed multiple backend applications using Java and Spring Boot

-🎓 Graduate of Code Academy

 ---

 ## 🎯 Current Focus